axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 - **Schedule TimeLock Proposal**: Similar to Interchain Governance, it schedules a new governance proposal with a TimeLock.

-- **Cancel TimeLock Proposal**: Again, akin to Interchain Governance, it cancels an existing governance proposal.
+- **Cancel TimeLock Proposal**: Again, similar to Interchain Governance, it cancels an existing governance proposal.

 - **Approve Multisig Proposal**: Enables multisig proposal approval, setting the approval status of the proposal to true and signaling successful approval via a `MultisigApproved` event.